SonicHollow/SonicHollowForum/README.md

 Create a new branch "login", including the completed login function (database queries, verification code and cookie), not including the web pages in version 1.
 Other files remain the same.

-Differences:
+**Differences:**
-1. No HTML5, js, css in version 1.
+1. No html5, js, css in version 1.
 Only login-related files.
 2. New LoginController and PageController.
 3. New *pom.xml*, *application.properties* and *application.properties-dev*.
 4. Only one SpringApplication class.